PolymerSearch/apidocs/source/includes/views.md

 ### Field: html
-`if type is rich-text-insight then required
+Mandatory
-> for other types it is not allowed`
+`if type is rich-text-insight then required for other types it is not allowed`

 <br>